SebilleK/BubbleMap/README.md

 **Notes:**

-- The decodeToken function in **authJWT** returns a string, so whenever accessing the values in cookieAuth we need first to convert them.
+- The decodeToken function in **authJWT.ts** returns a string, so whenever accessing the values in cookieAuth we need first to convert them.

 ```bash
 # example present in the access of admin only routes